Bosworth College, Northampton

 A couple of years ago, Bosworth also won a Northamptonshire Business Award for Service Excellence.
 The awards are in recognition of all the small to medium enterprises in the County and the hard work and drive of local businesses to continually improve their services.
 Speaking to Fiona the Principal, she said that while the courses normally celebrates successes via student results and university destinations/competitive degree courses, it was refreshing to also recognise that they are a business that takes very seriously the customer service angle of what they do.
 Integration of nationalities at Bosworth is key.
 Fiona spoke to Muddy with a lot of passion in this area.

-It does feel like the students’ wellbeing always comes first and and it’s clear that all of the admin team and teachers (and principal) have a great sense of pride and satisfaction in students’ successes.
+It does feel like the students’ wellbeing always comes first and it’s clear that all of the admin team and teachers (and principal) have a great sense of pride and satisfaction in students’ successes.
 I think they’re also keen to recognise the time, effort and dedication made by each other and what a difference it makes on the international stage too.

 What do students do when they leave?

 In the summer of 2016 Bosworth saw four of its top students off to study Law, Human Sciences and Engineering at Oxford and Cambridge.
-Commonly every year a high percentage of leavers enter the Top 30 universities into highly competitive courses and this year was no exception with 63% of university applicants achieving a place at a Top 30 UK university (check out the results here).
+Commonly every year a high percentage of leavers enter the Top 30 universities into highly competitive courses and that year was no exception with 63% of university applicants achieving a place at a Top 30 UK university (check out the results here).